basz/micro-do/README.md

 initialization of the objects that are really needed to handle the request.

 **Dependencies are the root of the evil**.
 Well, third-party packages are very very useful.
 You don't want (and should) reinvent the wheel just to avoid a dependency to an open source third-party library.
-You get many adavantages when using open source so it would be bad to stop doing it.
+You get many advantages when using open source so it would be bad to stop doing it.

 But a lot of different dependencies used in a monolithic codebase tend to become a very big problem, especially in PHP applications.